chipjacks/trainingblocks/README.md

 # README

-Training Block is a fitness platform for runners.
+Training Blocks is a fitness platform for runners.

 ## Setup